RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Figure out what the future needs from first principles and build it (breakthrough work), rather than carrying forward present assumptions (incremental work).

-### Ignore popular people; seek misfits and crackpots
+### Ignore popular people; seek misfits

 Newton dabbled in alchemy as well as calculus: there's a reason for that.
-Crackpot ideas may not always be right, but at least they escape the present and stop you railroading from the present.
+There is often a fine line between genius and madness, but at least misfits escape the present (innovating) rather than railroad from the present (incrementing).

 ### Seek out things you disagree with